 Spending a few days in Marrakech, Morocco I wasn’t entirely sure what to expect.
 I had my ideas and of course I had done plenty of research, but you never really know until you have experienced it yourself.
-If you are planning a similar trip, it would be sensible to book your morocco vaccines in advance.
-It was my first time stepping foot on Africa and my first time visiting Morocco.
+It was my first time stepping foot in Africa and my first time visiting Morocco.
 Although we had some mishaps it was a very enjoyable trip.
 There is plenty to do in a few days and of course some things to know before you go!

 Prior to leaving the States we tried to grab a little bit of Moroccan currency, Dirhams.
 Please be careful when you attempt to exchange money.
 The guy was so wrapped up talking about his own past trip that he tried to give us UAE Dirhams.
 We then found out they had no Moroccan currency so we decided to just wait till we got there.